vmware-archive/cascade/README.md

 #### How do I ssh into the DE10's ARM core using a USB cable?
 (Coming soon.)

-#### How do I configure the DE10's USB Blaster Programming Cable in a Linux Environment?
+#### How do I configure the DE10's USB Blaster II Programming Cable in a Linux Environment?
 (Coming soon.)

 #### Cascade emits strange warnings whenever I declare a module.